-300.5.1 NOTIFICATIONS TO SUPERVISORS
+300.5.2 NOTIFICATIONS TO SUPERVISORS

-Supervisory notification shall be made as soon as practicable following the application of force in any of the following circumstances:
+Supervisory notification shall be made as soon as practicable following the application of force in any of the following circumstances and are defined by this department as reportable uses of force:

-- (a) The application caused a visible injury. - (b) The application would lead a reasonable deputy to conclude that the individual may have experienced more than momentary discomfort. - (c) The individual subjected to the force complained of injury or continuing pain. - (d) The individual indicates intent to pursue litigation. - (e) Any application of the TASER (TM) device or control device. - (f) Any application of a restraint device other than handcuffs, shackles, or belly chains. - (g) The individual subjected to the force was rendered unconscious. - (h) An individual was struck or kicked. - (i) An individual alleges unreasonable force was used or that any of the above has occurred.
+- (a) The application caused a visible injury. - (b) The application would lead a reasonable officer to conclude that the individual may have experienced more than momentary discomfort. - (c) The individual subjected to the force complained of injury or continuing pain. - (d) The individual indicates intent to pursue litigation. - (e) Any application of the Conducted Energy Device (CED) or control device. - (f) Any application of a restraint device other than handcuffs, shackles, or belly chains. - (g) The individual subjected to the force was rendered unconscious. - (h) An individual was struck or kicked. - (i) An individual alleges unreasonable force was used or that any of the above has occurred.

-300.5.2 NOTIFICATION TO INDIAN AFFAIRS
+300.5.3 NOTIFICATION TO INDIAN AFFAIRS

-When the use of force by a deputy results in the death of a person who is an enrolled member of a federally recognized Indian tribe, notification shall be made to the Governor's Office of Indian Affairs within a reasonable period of time, but not more than 24 hours after the office has good reason to believe the person was an enrolled member.
+When the use of force by an officer results in the death of a person who is an enrolled member of a federally recognized Indian tribe, notification shall be made to the Governor's Office of Indian Affairs within a reasonable period of time, but not more than 24 hours after the department has good reason to believe the person was an enrolled member.
 Notice shall include sufficient information for the Governor's Office of Indian Affairs to attempt to identify the deceased person and tribal affiliation (RCW 10.114.021).

-300.5.3 NOTIFICATION TO CRIMINAL JUSTICE TRAINING COMMISSION (CJTC) Notification shall be made to CJTC within 15 days of learning of the occurrence of any death or serious injury caused by the use of force by a deputy (RCW 43.101.135).
+300.5.4 NOTIFICATION TO CRIMINAL JUSTICE TRAINING COMMISSION (CJTC) Notification shall be made to CJTC within 15 days of learning of the occurrence of any death or serious injury caused by the use of force by an officer (RCW 43.101.135).

-300.5.4 REPORTING TO WASHINGTON STATEWIDE USE OF FORCE DATA PROGRAM

-The Office shall submit reports regarding use of force incidents as provided by RCW 10.118.030 to the Washington statewide use of force data program in the format and time frame established by the program (RCW 10.118.030).
+300.5.5 REPORTING TO WASHINGTON STATEWIDE USE OF FORCE DATA PROGRAM The Department shall submit reports regarding use of force incidents as provided by RCW 10.118.030 to the Washington statewide use of force data program in the format and time frame established by the program (RCW 10.118.030).